Chart Color Schemes

 Panania has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely impacting the area.
-Notable projects include Canterbury-Bankstown Walking City Project, Weston Street Affordable Housing, Panania Library and Knowledge Centre, and Uranus Road Culvert Upgrade.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that may affect the region.
+Notable initiatives include the Canterbury-Bankstown Walking City Project, Weston Street Affordable Housing development, Panania Library and Knowledge Centre upgrade, and Uranus Road Culvert Upgrade.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.